-The non-beacon-enabled channel access only works with the LB-PHY, which supports full duplex transmissions.
-The MAC for non-beacon-enabled OWPAN starts with the transmission of a Random Access frame from the coordinator, which carries the information required by new devices to initiate an association procedure.
+The polled channel access only works with the LB-PHY, which supports full duplex transmissions.
+The MAC for polled OWPAN starts with the transmission of a Random Access frame from the coordinator, which carries the information required by new devices to initiate an association procedure.

 Following the control frame, the contention access polling period starts.
 During the contention access polling period, devices compete on the uplink channel sending Poll Request frames to the coordinator to enable the coordinator to poll the device in the following contention-free polling period.
 In the contention-free polling period, the coordinator may poll one or multiple devices within one frame transmission.
 Devices are polled by the coordinator and, as soon as they recognize the beginning of the polling frame (polling information is contained in the frame header at the beginning of the frame), they are allowed to transmit on uplink channels.
-The flow chart in Figure 13 illustrates the logic for the non-beacon-enabled OWPAN MAC.